-1 Source: Bloomberg.
+&lt;sup>1 Source: Bloomberg.
 Data is as of September 30, 2019.

-US Real Gross Domestic Product (GDP) Growth1
+US Real Gross Domestic Product (GDP) Growth

-- The first estimate of GDP for the third quarter in the US came in at an annualized rate of 1.9%, slightly below the 2.0% level of the prior quarter, but ahead of the 1.6% consensus forecast. - Continued strength in the US consumer, as well as government spending, drove the better than expected growth. - Business spending declined as trade tensions persist and over concerns of a manufacturing slowdown.
+- The third estimate of GDP for the third quarter in the US came in at an annualized rate of 2.1%, the same as the prior estimate and slightly above the 2.0% level of the last quarter. - Continued strength in the US consumer, as well as government spending, drove the better than expected growth. - Business spending declined as trade tensions persist and over concerns of a manufacturing slowdown.

-1 Source: US Bureau of Economic Analysis.
-Data is as of the third quarter of 2019 and represents the first estimate.
+&lt;sup>1 Source: US Bureau of Economic Analysis.
+Data is as of the third quarter of 2019 and represents the third estimate.

-Conference Board Consumer Confidence1
+Conference Board Consumer Confidence